 9. Sleep on a satin pillowcase to prevent hair breakage.
 Also, softer and soothing on the face.

 10. Coconut oil hair mask for moisture: just melt a tablespoon (be careful about over-applying; it’s hard to wash out), apply, and let sit for as long as you have.
 Use egg yolk for protein treatment.
-Click here to determine if your hair needs protein or moisture.
+Click here to determine if your hair needs protein or moisture (that balance makes a HUGE difference in your hair care routine).

 11. Consider adding diatomaceous earth to your regime.
 Not only does it clean your insides, it’s great for your skin and hair due to its high mineral content.
-My hair was so much stronger after a month of using it.
+My hair was so much stronger after a month of using it (internally).

 Bottom line: Keep your beauty routine simple to avoid stressing the skin.
 Add a good probiotic.
 It takes a bit of experimentation to figure out what your skin needs, and your needs may change over time!
 I am always rotating different oils or products in and out of my regime.